×

 Subject Verb Agreement

-The basic rule states that a singular subject takes a singular verb while a plural subject takes a plural verb.
+The basic rule: a singular subject takes a singular verb and a plural subject takes a plural verb.

 • The pack of chocolates is on the table.

 • The chocolates are kept on the table.
-Here, the 'chocolates' is the plural subject, hence we take 'are'.
+Here chocolates is plural, so we use are.

 Rule 1:

-• Sunita is writing a LAB for her assignment.
+• Sunita is writing a lab report for her assignment.

 Rule 2:

-• The students are writing a LAB for their assignment.
+• The students are writing lab reports for their assignment.

 Rule 3:

-• You arenot comming to the football match ?
+• You are not coming to the football match?

-• You have to give me the pen that you borrowed yesterday.
+• You have to return the pen you borrowed yesterday.

 Rule 4: